DSanoussy/benchproject/src/tests/README.md

 ## Testcontainers

-The integration tests make use of Testcontainers to spin up real instances of external services like PostgreSQL.
+The integration tests make use of Testcontainers to spin up real instances of external services like PostgresSQL.
 This ensures that the tests are as close to real-world scenarios as possible.
 The setup for these containers is handled in the `support/` module, allowing it to be reused across multiple tests.